ibm-cloud-docs/containers/vpc_lbaas.md

      :   If the `dedicated: edge` label is set on worker nodes and you specify this annotation, then only edge nodes in the specified zone are configured to receive traffic.
 Edge nodes in other zones and non-edge nodes in the specified zone don't receive traffic from the load balancer.

      `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-protocol`
-    :  Optional.
+    :  **Optional**.
 The protocol type to use for the custom health checks.
 Choose `http`, `https`, or `tcp`.
 This annotation overrides the TCP or HTTP configuration set with the `externalTrafficPolicy` annotation.
 However, if `externalTrafficPolicy` is set to `Local`, the incoming traffic rules still apply.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-port`
-    :  Optional.
+    :  **Optional**.
 The TCP port that is used for the health checks.
 This annotation applies only if `ibm-load-balancer-cloud-provider-vpc-health-check-protocol` is also specified.
     - If the specified TCP port is outside of the Kubernetes node port range (30,000-32,767), the VPC security group applied to the cluster worker nodes must be [modified](/docs/containers?topic=containers-vpc-security-group-manage) to allow inbound traffic on the port.
     - If this annotation is applied to a Kubernetes load balancer service associated with a VPC ALB, the outbound rules of the security group assigned to the VPC ALB must be [modified](/docs/containers?topic=containers-vpc-security-group-manage) to allow outbound traffic to the specified TCP port.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-path`
-    :   Optional.
+    :   **Optional**.
 The health check URL path for HTTP and HTTPs health checks.
 This annotation applies only if `ibm-load-balancer-cloud-provider-vpc-health-check-protocol` is set to `http` or `https`.
     - The URL path must be in the format of an [origin-form request target](https://www.rfc-editor.org/rfc/rfc7230#section-5.3.1){: external}.
     - If this annotation is not specified and the `ibm-load-balancer-cloud-provider-vpc-health-check-protocol` annotation is set to `http` or `https`, the  default value `/` is applied.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-delay`
-    :   Optional.
+    :   **Optional**.
 The number of seconds to wait between health check attempts.
 By default, this value is set to `5`, and has a minimum of `2` and a maximum of `60`.
 This value must be greater than the `ibm-load-balancer-cloud-provider-vpc-health-check-timeout` value, which is set to `2` by default.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-timeout`
-    :   Optional.
+    :   **Optional**.
 The number of seconds to wait for a response to a health check.
 By default, this value is set to `2`, and has a minimum of `1` and a maximum of `59`.
 This value must be less than the `ibm-load-balancer-cloud-provider-vpc-health-check-delay`, which is set to `5` by default.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-retries`
     :   The maximum number of health check retries for the VPC load balancer.
 By default, this value is set to `2`, and has a minimum of `1` and a maximum of `10`.

     `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-idle-connection-timeout`
-    :   Optional.
+    :   **Optional**.
 The idle connection timeout of the listener in seconds.
 The default idle timeout is dependent on your account settings.
 Usually, this value is `50`.
 However, some allowlisted accounts have larger timeout settings.
 If you don't set the annotation, your loadbalancers use the timeout setting in your account.
 You can explicitly specify the timeout by setting this annotation.
 The minimum is `50`.
 The maximum is `7200`.

     `selector`
     :   The label key (<selector_key>) and value (<selector_value>) that you used in the `spec.template.metadata.labels` section of your app deployment YAML.
 This custom label identifies all pods where your app runs to include them in the load balancing.